Second or third year students of the Honours College FSW programme could follow a societal internship after approval by their coach.

 The organization could be a government institution (e.g., a national government body, local government body, or water authority), a company in the business sector (from small company to multinational), a volunteer organization or non-governmental organization (NGO), or a non-profit professional cultural or social organization (such as the Red Cross, a museum, a social or cultural foundation, a health authority, or a mental health institution).

 The intern's role should be clearly described.
-To ensure that this is the case, a short internship plan and contract is drawn up between the supervisor from the institution, the student, and the coach of the Honours College.
+To ensure that this is the case, a short internship plan and contract is drawn up between the supervisor from the institution, the student, and a teacher of the Honours College FSW.

 On the Brightspace page of your cohort, a manual with more information about the societal internship can be found.